Indian Country Audiolivro Por Shobha Rao capa

 Compre agora por R$ 121,99

-In this fearless novel from the award-winning author of Girls Burn Brighter, a couple from India—so different from generations of white colonialists who came before them—move to Montana, only to discover how brutal and unforgiving hubris can be.
+From the award-winning author of Girls Burn Brighter, a couple from India—so different from generations of white colonialists who came before them—move to Montana, only to discover the secrets the land holds in this stunning literary novel.

 Janavi and Sagar were never meant to end up married.
 Janavi is a wonderfully independent, young modern Indian woman.
 She works for an organizaiton in India that helps street children, often lost to the world of human trafficking.
 Sagar is a trained hydraulic engineer, an expert in dam construction.
 He is the least favorite son, his parents never able to forgive him for an unspeakable act from his past.
 Sagar seeks refuge in his daydreams of one day finding hidden treasures in the fabled Indian river, the Ganges.